DarkFilin/Zabbix-Network-Team-Template/README.md

 Put the script in the folder "%Zabbix_install_folder%\scripts\NetworkTeamZabbixCheck.ps1"

 Put the settings file in "%Zabbix_install_folder%\zabbix_agentd.conf.d\NetworkTeamZabbixCheck.conf"

+Change the path to the script "%Zabbix_install_folder%\scripts\NetworkTeamZabbixCheck.ps1" in the settings file "%Zabbix_install_folder%\zabbix_agentd.conf.d\NetworkTeamZabbixCheck.conf"

 In the main config of the zabbix agent "% Zabbix_install_folder%\zabbix_agentd.conf" we include additional configuration files by adding a line in the Include section: